alijilla/alijilla/README.md

 I'm a **Computer Engineering graduate focused on full-stack web development and AI integration**.

-After graduation, I began strengthening my development skills through hands-on projects, with a particular focus on **React, Next.js, TypeScript, Supabase/PostgreSQL, and AI-powered applications**.
+I build modern web applications using **React, Next.js, TypeScript, Supabase/PostgreSQL, and AI technologies**, with a focus on creating practical and user-friendly products.

-I'm currently completing **Flyrank AI's remote, self-paced Frontend AI Engineer program**, where I'm building my capstone project, **ALYMERA** — an AI-powered workspace that combines project management and career management.
+I recently completed **FlyRank AI's remote, self-paced Frontend AI Engineer program**, where I built **ALYMERA**, an AI-powered workspace that combines project management and career management for developers and job seekers.

-I learn by building, reading documentation, experimenting with new technologies, and using AI as a development and learning partner.
+I learn by building, reading documentation, experimenting with new technologies, and using AI-assisted development tools as a learning and development partner.

-**My goal is to turn what I learn into production-ready applications and grow into a professional software/AI engineering role.**
+**My goal is to build production-ready applications while continuing to grow as a full-stack and AI-focused software engineer.**

 ---

-## 🚀 Current Capstone
+## 🚀 Featured Project

 ### 🧠 ALYMERA — Build.
 Apply.
 Become.

-**Flyrank AI Frontend AI Engineer Capstone · 🚧 In Development**
+**FlyRank AI Frontend AI Engineer Capstone**

-ALYMERA is an AI-powered workspace designed for developers and graduating students who manage both **software projects and job applications**.
+ALYMERA is an **AI-powered career and project management platform** designed for developers and job seekers.

-Instead of using separate tools for managing coding projects and tracking a job search, ALYMERA brings both workflows together.
+It combines project planning, task management, career tracking, resume and job-description analysis, and AI-powered career assistance in one application.

 ### 💻 Build Mode

-AI-assisted project management:
+A workspace for managing software projects and development tasks:

+* Create and manage projects
-- Turn an application idea into development tasks
+* Organize development tasks
-- Manage tasks through a Kanban board
+* Manage tasks through a Kanban workflow
-- Drag and drop tasks
+* Drag and drop tasks
-- Estimate development work
-- Get AI coding/project assistance
+* Track milestones and development progress
+* Get AI-assisted project and development support
-- Interact with a streaming AI assistant
+* Interact with a streaming AI assistant

 ### 🎯 Career Mode

-AI-assisted job hunting:
+A career management workspace for job seekers:

-- Track job applications
+* Track job applications
-- Organize applications with a Kanban workflow
+* Organize applications by status
-- Compare jobs against a resume
+* Compare a resume against a target job description
-- Generate resume–job alignment scores
-- Identify missing or relevant skills
+* Identify matched and missing skills
-- Tailor resume content
-- Generate customized cover letters
+* Generate resume improvement suggestions
+* Prepare for interviews based on a target job description

 ### 🛠️ Technologies